Because her soul is enslaved to a goddess; Oniisama E

 For all the heartbreak Oniisama E presents its characters with, there are equal doses of genuine relationships forming and continuing throughout the series.
 Nothing Ikeda Riyoko presents her characters with is insurmountable; and ultimately, Oniisama E is a series about growth.

-6 replies on “Because her soul is enslaved to a goddess; Oniisama E”
+6 responses to “Because her soul is enslaved to a goddess; Oniisama E”

 It took me several attempts to really get into Oniisama E. Years ago, I had some ancient fansub ripped at low resolution (subs and all) from VHS tapes, complete with tracking errors and compression artefacts the size of postage stamps.
 But despite that I recognised the quality of the show, and found the story so much too much and oh so very very that I just could not marathon it.